 (Equation)

 The first term is due to the incoming field.
-When the corresponding energy flux is integrated over a surface not containing any part of the source of the incoming field, the result is obviously zero.
-The second term is due to the radiation of the dipole alone, as if the incoming field were not present, and gives Eqs.~\eq{1DIPF}, \eq{1DIPP} for the flux and the total radiated power.
-The final two terms in square brackets give the part of the Poynting vector that corresponds to the interference between the incoming and the dipolar fields.
+When the corresponding energy flux is integrated over a surface not containing any part of the source of the incoming field, the result is zero.
+The second term is due to the radiation of the dipole alone, as if the incoming field were not present, and provides Eqs.~\eq{1DIPF}, \eq{1DIPP} for the flux and the total radiated power.
+The final two terms in square brackets produce the portion of the Poynting vector that corresponds to the interference between the incoming and the dipolar fields.

 At large distances the interference terms are the dominant contribution to the Poynting vector.
-They are quite complicated already for this simple case and we do not write them down, but at a fixed large distance the may vary very rapidly with the angles and have a negative radial component, as if power were streaming toward the radiating dipole.
-There is no guarantee that the Poynting vector is the local energy current density as the continuity equation for energy only says that the integral of the normal component of the Poynting vector over a closed surface equals the rate of change of the energy inside that surface.
+As they are quite complicated already for such a simple case, we do not write them down, but at a fixed large distance the may vary rapidly with the angles and have a negative radial component, as if power were streaming toward the radiating dipole.
+One cannot guarantee that the Poynting vector is the local energy current density, as the continuity equation for energy only says that the integral of the normal component of the Poynting vector over a closed surface equals the rate of change of the energy inside that surface.
 Nevertheless, one can show analytically that the total power associated with the interference term equals $-P_1$.
 The total power coming out of a closed (spherical, in our explicit calculations) surface surrounding the dipole therefore equals $P_1-P_1=0$.
-This is as it should be, since evidently the dipole does not store or emit net energy but simply reradiates it.
+This is as it should be, as evidently the dipole does not store or emit net energy but simply reradiates it.

 \section{Example: Radiation from two atoms}